 We have a separately-designated standing Audit Committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is currently comprised of Messrs.
-Choper, Mooney and Mesdag.
+Choper, Mesdag and Mooney.
 Each of the members of the Audit Committee is independent, as independence for Audit Committee members is defined under the rules of Nasdaq.
-Through May 14, 2015, Mr. Bernikow served on the audit committee and was our "audit committee financial expert" under the rules of the SEC.
-On May 14, 2015, Mr. Mooney was selected by the Board to replace Mr. Bernikow as a member of the Audit Committee and our Board determined that Mr. Mooney will now serve as our "audit committee financial expert."
+Through May 14, 2015, Mr. Bernikow served on the audit committee and was our audit committee financial expert under the rules of the SEC.
+On May 14, 2015, Mr. Mooney replaced Mr. Bernikow as a member of the Audit Committee and serves as our audit committee financial expert.